Use the Add Data Store Machines to the site button in ArcGIS Enterprise Cloud Builder for Microsoft Azure in the following scenarios:

 - From the Machine Tier drop-down menu, choose the type of data store you want to add to the deployment.

-- Type the user name and password for Machine Administrator.
-This must be the same Windows login you specified to administer the other virtual machines in your ArcGIS Enterprise deployment.
+- Under Machine Administrator, type the password for the Windows login you specified when you created the other virtual machines in the deployment.

-- If you have an existing Windows Domain in your Azure environment and the rest of your deployment is already using this domain, you can add the spatiotemporal big data store machine (or machines) to the domain.
-To do so, click Domain Join Options.
+- If the existing machines in the deployment are already using an Azure Active Directory domain, you can add the data store machine (or machines) to the domain.
+To do this, click Domain Join Options and follow these steps:

-- On the Domain Join Options dialog box, be sure the Join Existing Windows Domain option is checked.
+- On the Domain Join Options dialog box, ensure the Join Existing Windows Domain option is checked.

-- Provide the name of the Active Directory domain.
+- Provide the name of the Azure Active Directory domain.

-- Provide the user name and password for the primary site administrator of your hosting server.
+- Provide the username and password for the primary site administrator of the hosting server.

 You specified this information when you deployed ArcGIS Enterprise.

-- Type the user name and password for the ArcGIS Service Account that you specified to run the other services in your ArcGIS Enterprise deployment.
+- Type the username and password for the ArcGIS Service Account that you specified to run the ArcGIS component services in the ArcGIS Enterprise deployment.

 - Specify the number of machines to include in the data store, as well as their names and sizes.

-- Click next to proceed to Deployment Options.
+- Click Next to proceed to the Deployment Options settings.

 - Choose or create a storage account to hold the artifacts Cloud Builder creates when adding a data store.
 To create a storage account, follow these steps: